-Public records · civic route guide
+Public records · official trail

 Find the official trail behind the briefing.

 A reader guide for Tynwald, government notices, FOI, tenders and other public-record context.
-It gives civic readers one calm route into the topic hubs, source ledger, glossary, archive search and correction path.

 Public-record reading checks